tiwariprachi3007/C-Programming-Practice/README.md

 + table_print.c       – Prints multiplication table of a given number
 + price_calculate.c   – Calculates total price based on quantity and unit cost
 + square_lib.c        – Calculate square of a number using library functions

+### 6. Pointers

++ function_in_pointer.c       - Demonstrates passing pointers to functions
++ max_no.c                    - Find maximum of two numbers using pointers
++ sum_prd_avg_of2no.c         - Compute sum, product, and average of two numbers using pointers
++ swap_two_numbers.c          - Swap two numbers using pointers
++ value_print_from_ptr_ptr.c  - Print values using pointer to pointer